Hercules (2014 film): Production

-The film is directed by Brett Ratner.
-The producers are Beau Flynn, Barry Levine, and Ratner, with Peter Berg, Sarah Aubrey, Ross Fanger, and Jesse Berger serving as executive producers.
+The film was written by Ryan J. Condal and Evan Spiliotopoulos, directed by Brett Ratner, and produced by Ratner alongside Beau Flynn and Barry Levine.
+Peter Berg, Sarah Aubrey, Ross Fanger and Jesse Berger served as executive producers.

-To prepare for the role, Johnson took on a grueling training routine, stating: "I trained and worked harder than ever for 8 months for this role.
+Dwayne Johnson took on a notoriously grueling training routine to prepare for the lead role, about which he wrote on Instagram, "I trained and worked harder than ever for 8 months for this role.
 Lived alone and locked myself away (like a moody 260-lb. monk) in Budapest for 6 months while filming.
 Goal was to completely transform into this character.
 Disappear in the role.
 Press journalist asked me today, with the mental and physical toll the role had on me, would I do it again?
 Not only would I do it again...
 I'd do it twice."

 Reception

 Box office

 Hercules grossed $72.7 million in the United States and Canada, and $172.1 million in other territories, for a worldwide total of $244.8 million.